Open hardware · in active development prototype v0.8.0

 Low cost

-A ~$35 reference BOM versus $200–700 for comparable commercial ADS-B receivers makes hardware accessible to every builder and student pilot.
+A ~$50 complete prototype BOM versus $200–700 for comparable commercial ADS-B receivers makes hardware accessible to every builder and student pilot.

 Open implementation